What Happened to Dr. Harvey Bigelsen?

 Bigelsen Response (2007)

 In 2007, Bigelsen complained to me that the actions taken against him were unfair and asked me to add his viewpoint to this page and to refer readers to his for additional information.
-This summarizes his perspective on what happened:
+This summarizes his perspective on what happened during the 1990s:

 I believe I was a target of a conspiracy by the "Medical Establishment" because I wrote the first precedent-setting Law in US history (Arizona's homeopathic licensing law) that broke the Medical Establishment's monopoly.
 Normally, when a procedure is not covered by insurance, the company just asks for a rebate.
 In my case, an insurance company complained to both the medical board and the federal government.

 What was the Government's motive and how much did it cost the United States taxpayers to go after me?
 As one criminal attorney said, 117 counts totaling $3,500 is "overkill" and is usually used only when they going after mobsters or big drug dealers..
 I pled guilty to 4 counts totaling $145 worth of offenses.
 I did this because I was threatened with jail time and that would ruin my family.
 I was forced to give up all of my licenses as part of the plea bargain.

 I do not think that what happened to me was fair.
 Compare my case with the largest health fraud case in U.S. history, in which a health care company settled fraud charges by agreeing to pay hundreds of millions of dollars in penalties.
 Yet nobody in the case went to jail.

 From about 2010 through 2014, Bigelsen did business as the Biological Health Institute, which stated on its Web site: